ahadjidj/Streaming-Workshop-with-HDF/README.md

 Each configuration row adds a relation to the processor and defines which flow files should be routed to this relation.
 We use NiFi [Expression Langage (EL)](https://nifi.apache.org/docs/nifi-docs/html/expression-language-guide.html) to implement our logic.
 Here, we are comparing the value of the Flow File Attribute "cdc.event.type" with the keywords we are looking for: insert, update, etc. NiFi has a rich expression langage that can be used to work with String, Arithmetic or Logical operators.
 Here we are using the "equals" function.

 The next step of the flow is an EvaluateJsonPath processor that extracts the table name.
-This processor can be used to extract information from the content of the flow file (the JSON document) and add them as a flow file attribute.
-This is often required if you want to dynamically extract data that should be in an attribute (for routing for instance).
+This processor is used to extract information from the content of the flow file (the JSON document) and adds them as a flow file attribute.
+This is often required if you want to dynamically extract data that should be in an attribute (routing for instance).
 Here, we are looking to each JSON file, looking for the field "table_name" and adding it as an attribute called "tableName".

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/ExtractTableName.png)

 As you can see, each event has a lot of additional information that are not useful for us.
-NiFi has several processors that transform data that we can use to keep only attributes of interest here.
+The next step is to keep only data of interest and reformat the JSON file to be useful for us.
+NiFi has several processors that transform data that we can use here.
 JoltTransformationProcessor is a very powerful transformation processor that can easily do complex transformation on Json data.
-We use here with the following Jolt specification.
+We use it here with the following Jolt specification.

   ```
 [